Changepoint detection on a graph of time series: Simulation study

+The roles of $G$, $p$ and $\lambda$ are the same when detecting asynchronous changepoints.
+It is apparent in Figure \ref{fig:simuclusterwithlag} , that displays the MSE for the number of changepoints for the scenarios with $v=10$ for asynchronous changepoints and assuming the \textit{fixed window} scenario for the graphical changepoint models.
+Results are similar for other levels of asynchrony $v$.

-For other levels of evidence considered in the experiment discussed in Section \ref{sec:experimentsynchclusters}, corresponding to $\theta \in \{ 1040, 1060\}$, results are similar to results for the scenario where $\theta =1050$.
-Yet, by considering results for the dependence structure corresponding to the $2$-chain displayed in Figure \ref{fig:simucluster1}, we note that, as the level of evidence increases, the region of high posterior probability that $k_i=1$ for $i \in C$ translates along the $\bar{p}$ axis on the $\bar{p},\lambda$-plane.
+For other signal strengths considered in the experiment $\mu \in \{ 55, 120\}$, results are similar to results for the scenario where $\mu =90$ when it comes to the role of changepoint prior parameters.
+Yet, by considering results for the dependence structure corresponding to the $2$-chain displayed in Figure \ref{fig:simucluster1}, we note that, as the signal strength increases, the region of low MSE for $k_i$ for time series $i \in C_1, C_2$ translates along the $\bar{p}$ axis on the $\bar{p},\lambda$-plane.